liferay/liferay-screens/ios/README.md

 ## Important Note

-_This product is under heavy development and its features aren't ready for use in production.
-It's being made public only to allow developers to preview the technology._
+*This product is under heavy development and its features aren't ready for use in production.
+It's being made public only to allow developers to preview the technology*.

 ## Introduction

-The iOS implementation for Liferay Screens includes the components (_screenlets_) library and two sample projects.
+The iOS implementation for Liferay Screens includes the components (*screenlets*) library and two sample projects.
 One sample project uses Screens from Objective-C, while the other uses Screens from Swift.

-In Liferay Screens, a *screenlet* is a visual component that is connected to Liferay Portal's functionality.
+In Liferay Screens, a screenlet is a visual component that is connected to Liferay Portal's functionality.
 The screenlet is responsible for handling communication between the server and the UI. screenlets also implement all typical [human interface guidelines described by Apple](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/mobilehig/).

 Each screenlet is tied to one or more services exposed by [Liferay's remote services](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/accessing-services-remotely-liferay-portal-6-2-dev-guide-05-en).
 The screenlet then renders information using a theme.
 Themes can be contributed by third parties and are fully pluggable, so you're not limited to one specific look and feel.
 The Screens library provides a standard theme called *Default*  and another sample theme called *Flat7*.

 ![The SignUp screenlet using Default and Flat7 themes](Documentation/Images/signup.png)